 - Changes to wheels.
 For example: Mecanum wheels, steering wheels, omni wheels, Ackermann steering wheels, continuous tracks, etc. - Changes to wheel transmission.
 For example: Unsprung power, sprung power, etc. - Changes to suspension.
 For example: Double wishbone suspension, torsion beam suspension, double-trailingarm suspension, lift suspension, etc. - Changes to chassis power.
 For example: AC, DC, brushed, brushless, decelerating, direct-drive, etc. - Changes to chassis form.
-For example: Body-on-frame, layered, unibody, etc.

-2. Gimbal

-- Changes to gimbal transmission. e.g., subset relationships and quantities of the yaw, pitch and roll axes. - Changes to projectile supply principle.
+For example: Body-on-frame, layered, unibody, etc. - 2.
+Gimbal - Changes to gimbal transmission. e.g., subset relationships and quantities of the yaw, pitch and roll axes. - Changes to projectile supply principle.
 For example: Changes of robot's projectile supply link from a simple, direct connection to supply to launching mechanism through the yaw-axis joint. - Changes to positions of projectile containers.
 For example: Fixed linkage between projectile containers and the chassis, yaw axis, pitch axis, etc.; - Changes to transmission from the gimbal's motor.
-For example: Direct-drive, pulleys, connecting rods, gears, etc.; - Increase quantity of effective launching mechanism.
+For example: Changes to direct drive, pulleys, connecting rods, and gears (not including swapping between pulleys, gears, and sprockets); - Increased quantity of effective Launching Mechanisms. - 3.
+Executive mechanisms - Changes to the topological structures of mechanisms other than the terminal executive mechanisms.
+For example: The combined sequences, quantities and types of revolute pairs and sliding pairs; - Increasing the power efficiency of executive mechanisms.
+For example: Reduced power value when the functions remain the same; power value remains consistent after an increase of effective functions; increase in power value after an increase of effective functions.